RainCandyTech/FPArchiveIndex/README.md

 |2021.1|34.0.0.92|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|
 |2021.4|34.0.0.137|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|:heavy_check_mark: (x86 & x64)|

-## Flash Player Enterprise Edition by ZhongCheng Network (Chinese Mainland)
+## Flash Player Enterprise Edition by Zorange (Chinese Mainland)
 ### Introduction
-In May 2019, ZhongCheng started accepting free trial applications for their new enterprise services.</br>
+In May 2019, Zorange started accepting free trial applications for their new enterprise services.</br>
 Enterprises in Chinese Mainland can apply for a free Enterprise Trial Edition of the Player.</br>
 They will be asked for a copy of their "Business License of Legal Entity" to identify themselves.</br>

-In August 2020, ZhongCheng announced the old "Enterprise Trial Edition" will reached the end of the trial period soon.</br>
+In August 2020, Zorange announced the old "Enterprise Trial Edition" will reached the end of the trial period soon.</br>
 At the same time, they started to provide [paid services for enterprises](https://www.flash.cn/enterprise/pay.html). </br>
 Enterprises applied for trial edition will have a discount for this paid service until October.</br>
-The last "Enterprise Trial Edition" provided by ZhongCheng is 32.0.0.414.
+The last "Enterprise Trial Edition" provided by Zorange is 32.0.0.414.

-In March 2021, ZhongCheng started accepting free Education Edition applications of the Player for public primary schools, </br>
+In March 2021, Zorange started accepting free Education Edition applications of the Player for public primary schools, </br>
 public middle schools and public collages.
 To identify themselves, schools will be asked for a copy of their</br>
 "Certificate of Legal Institutions" or "Organization Code Certificate".</br>
-For collages, ZhongCheng only accepts application from a education email address (normally ends like "edu.cn").</br>
+For collages, Zorange only accepts application from a education email address (normally ends like "edu.cn").</br>
 This service is not applicable for private schools.

 "Education Edition" is basically a free version of "Enterprise Edition" for Education purposes without Linux support (mentioned below).

-In May 2021, ZhongCheng stopped providing Linux version of the Player for general customers.
+In May 2021, Zorange stopped providing Linux version of the Player for general customers.
 But they said they will continue providing updates of Linux version for paid enterprise versions.

 ### Tech Specs